Definition

 dedicated cloud

-A dedicated cloud is a single-tenant cloud infrastructure, which essentially acts as an isolated, single-tenant public cloud.
-Dedicated clouds are set as an infrastructure as a service (IaaS) and are made to reduce an organizations downtime and cost while promoting flexibility and performance.
+Dedicated clouds are a type of infrastructure as a service, help reduce an organization's downtime and cost, and promote flexibility and performance.
 Dedicated clouds work especially well for resource-intensive workloads.

 Dedicated cloud features

-Features found in dedicated clouds may include:
+Features found in dedicated clouds might include the following:

 • Security provided by the service provider.